edap/ofxRaycaster/README.md

 This addon contains a definition of a ray in 2D and 3D dimension, and it includes methods to check for intersection with ofPrimitives, ofPolylines, segments, Plane etc ...

 ## How to use it:
-Download this addon in you `addons` folder.
+Download this addon in your `addons` folder.
 Create a new project with the project generator and add as addon `ofxRaycaster`.
 In your project, add at the top of your `ofApp.h` file

 ```cpp